 PE Curriculum Intent

-Enjoy achieving together … by being the best that we can be!
+Enjoy achieving together…to be the best that we can be!

 Our pupils learn best through experiential learning and the PE curriculum is supports and promotes this.
 At Usworth Colliery, children are encouraged to participate in regular and varied inter and intra sports competitions and festivals, acquire new sporting knowledge from visiting coaches and instructors and learn new skills in a wide array of sporting clubs.
 We provide the pupils with experiences and opportunities they may not otherwise access, both within the curriculum and as part of our extracurricular offer.
-Pupils are offered a curriculum which is exciting, engaging and ambitiously designed to support children to develop values that will serve them throughout their school life and beyond – passion, respect, confidenceresilience and the desire to be healthy and active members of society.
+Pupils are offered a curriculum which is exciting, engaging and ambitiously designed to support children to develop values that will serve them throughout their school life and beyond – passion, respect, confidence, resilience and the desire to be healthy and active members of society.
 To widen the aspirations of our young learners they are regularly exposed to a range of experiences that are designed to help them to develop these personal qualities.

 To promote resilience and independence our curriculum encourages pupils to adopt a growth mind-set in order to learn from mistakes and develop as learners.
 Competitive sport is part of a broad curriculum.
 All pupils are expected to participate in intra school sport and many in inter school sport.
 The drive to compete and excel in physical activity, encouraged throughout the whole school, reinforces team work and communication and encourages children to excel in their academic and personal life.